Practicing Coaching the Body & Thai Bodywork in Illinois

 Thai Massage generally falls under the applicable massage laws (if any) in your state.
 In Illinois, Asian bodywork is specifically excluded from the massage law.
 Asian practitioners are required to be members of a professional organization with minimum competency standards.
 ABMP meets the Illinois requirements as a professional organization for Asian bodywork as stated by this letter.
 Practitioner level membership in ABMP allows an Asian bodyworker to practice legally in the state of Illinois.
 ABMP acknowledges Thai Bodywork's certification program as meeting their Practitioner level standard.
-They will accept any Thai bodywork practitioner for Practitioner membership if they have completed Thai Bodywork’s TBP certification program (220 hours).
+They will accept any Thai bodywork and Coaching the Body practitioner for Practitioner membership if they have completed CTBP Certification Program (220+ hours).

 We recommend that students join ABMP at a student and practitioner level as they achieve the relevant hour levels.
 There are two applicable levels:

 - Once a student has taken 100 hours of coursework, they may join ABMP as a student member and get student insurance.
 Student insurance is required to complete Thai Bodywork’s onsite apprentice hours at our clinic.

 - After the student completes the Coaching the Bodywork Practitioner program, they may apply for Practitioner membership and insurance through ABMP.
 At this point, the practitioner may practice legally in Illinois.

 Certain licensed professions, such as nursing, massage, medical doctors and others, may practice Thai legally in Illinois under their professional license.
 However, Thai Bodywork’s Certified Thai Bodywork Practitioner program establishes a minimum level professional standard that we feel is extremely important for professional competency apart from legal status.

 Practicing CTB in States Other Than Illinois